 Bleed Time Assay and Anti-Thrombotic Model

 Vascular thrombosis is defined as the formation or presence of a blood clot inside a blood vessel.
 This clotting can be deleterious and evoke events such as stroke and heart attacks.
-Anti-coagulants and anti-thrombotic agents are used to prevent this unwanted blood clotting and are commonly used prophylactically in prothrombotic situations.
+Anti-coagulants and anti-thrombotic agents are used to prevent this unwanted blood clotting and are commonly used prophylactically in prothrombotic situations by inhibiting the coagulation cascade in vivo .

 Animal models in cardiovascular research include bleeding time assays in rodents.
 This model can be used to assess the coagulation cascade in vivo and thereby predict the anti-thrombotic/anti-coagulant potential of test agents.